jbeaven/sap-api-docs/m-files.md

 *   for parameter i_version:
 *   a simple ABAP primitive of type /BLCK/MFI_STRING data gvs_version type /BLCK/MFI_STRING.
-*   when the result of the call is HTTP200 we expect type /BLCK/MFI_OBJECTWORKFLOW data gr_http200 type /BLCK/MFI_OBJECTWORKFLOW.
+*   when the result of the call is HTTP Code: 200 we expect type /BLCK/MFI_OBJECTWORKFLOW data gr_http200 type /BLCK/MFI_OBJECTWORKFLOW.
-*   when the result of the call is HTTPother we expect type /BLCK/MFI_WEBSERVICEERRO data gr_httpother type /BLCK/MFI_WEBSERVICEERRO.
+*   when the result of the call is HTTP Code: other we expect type /BLCK/MFI_WEBSERVICEERRO data gr_httpother type /BLCK/MFI_WEBSERVICEERRO.

 *** set data according to requirements of the API call